-7-2.
-CAPACITY AND RELIABILITY.
 The intake system must have sufficient capacity to meet the maximum anticipated demand for water under all conditions during the period of its useful life.
 Also, it should be capable of supplying water of the best quality economically available from the source.
 Reliability is of major importance in intake design because functional failure of the intake means failure of the water system.
-Intakes are subject to numerous hazards such as navigation or flood damage, clogging with fish, sand, gravel, silt, ice, debris, extreme low water not contemplated during design, and structural failure of major components.
-Many streams carry heavy suspended silt loads.
-In addition to suspended silt, there is also a movement of heavier material along the bed of the stream.
-The intake must be designed so that openings and conduits will not be clogged by bed-load deposits.
+Intakes are subject to numerous hazards such as navigation or flood damage, clogging with fish, sand, gravel, silt, ice, debris, extreme low water not contemplated during design, and structural failure of Many streams carry heavy major components. suspended silt loads.
+In addition to suspended silt, there is also a movement of heavier material along the bed of The intake must be designed so that the stream.

+openings and conduits will not be clogged by bed-load deposits.
 An additional problem, caused by suspended silt and sand, is serious abrasion of pumps and other mechanical equipment.
 Excessive silt and sand may also cause severe problems at treatment plants.
-Liberal margins of safety must be provided against flood hazards and also against low-water conditions.
-A depression dredged in the stream bed to provide submergence is not a solution to he low-water problem because it will be filled by bedload movement.
-A self-scouring channel dam may be the only means of assuring adequate water depth.
+Liberal margins of safety must be provided against flood hazards and also against low-water conditions. depression dredged in the stream bed to provide submergence is not a solution to the lowwater problem because it will be filled by bedload movement.
+A selfscouring channel dam may be the only means of assuring adequate water depth.
 As an alternative to unusually difficult intake construction, gravel-packed wells and horizontal collector infiltration systems located in the alluvium near the river are often worthy of investigation.
 Water obtained from such systems will usually be a mixture of ground water and induced flow from the stream.

 7-3.
-ICE PROBLEMS.
+Ice problems

 In northern lakes, frazil ice (a slushy accumulation of ice crystals in moving water) and anchor ice (ice formed beneath the water surface and attached to submerged objects) are significant hazards, while on large rivers, floating ice has caused damage.
 Intake design must include ample allowances for avoiding or coping with these hazards.
 The intake location and inlet size are important aspects of design.
 Excessive inlet water velocities have been responsible for major clogging problems caused by both sand and ice.
-Inlet velocities in the range of 75 mm to 150 mm (0.25 to 0.5 ft) per second are desirable for avoiding ice clogging of intakes.
-Where ice is a problem, river intakes must have the structural stability to resist the thrust of ice jams and the openings must be deep enough to avoid slush ice which has been reported as deep as 2 to 2.5 m (6 to 8 ft).
+Inlet velocities in the range of 0.25 to 0.5 feet per second are desirable for avoiding ice clogging of intakes.
+Where ice is a problem, river intakes must have the structural stability to resist the thrust of ice iams and the openings must be deep enough to avoid slush ice which has been reported as deep as six to eight feet.
 Frazil and anchor ice can also cause difficulties, but on rivers, floating ice is usually the greater hazard.
 Steam heating has been employed to cope with ice problems at some northern lake intakes.
 Nonferrous materials are preferred for cold-climate inlet construction because their lower heat conductivity discourages ice formation.